 - Close the door until your child is back in bed and stays there.
 If you choose to close the door, it’s best to stay nearby to ensure your child’s safety.

 - Install a night-light if you’re concerned that your child might be afraid of the dark.

 If you or your child is really uncomfortable with closing the door, you could try putting your child back in bed and leaving the door open, as explained above.

-What to do if your child vomits
+What to do if your child gets very upset

 Starting the next day in a positive way